 '''

-java -jar "$CHECKERFRAMEWORK/checker/dist/checker.jar" ...
+java -jar "$CHECKERFRAMEWORK/checker/dist/checker.jar" -cp "myclasspath" -processor nullness MyFile You can simplify the above command by introducing an alias.
+Then, whenever this document tells you to run

 '''

 You can simplify the above command by introducing an alias.
 Then, whenever this document tells you to run javac, instead use that alias.
 For example: